Kong/kubernetes-ingress-controller/keps/0009-ingress-class-params-crd.md

 the need to annotate each and every resource to do so is cumbersome.

-Controlling `IngressClass` parameters in one place would be much more desirable in such situations hence the proposal to introduce a new object - `IngressClassParams` - which would allow said customizations.
+Controlling `IngressClass` parameters in one place would be much more desirable in such situations hence the proposal to introduce a new object - `IngressClassParameters` - which would allow said customizations.

 [service-upstream-annotation]: https://docs.konghq.com/kubernetes-ingress-controller/2.3.x/references/annotations/#ingresskubernetesioservice-upstream